What is a Key Man Clause?

 Create a Key Man Clause

-The first step that the business should take is to identify all the important decision-makers who are at the center of the business operations, and whose exit may result in substantial losses to the business.
+The first step in creating a KM clause is to identify all the important decision-makers who are at the center of the business operations, and whose exit may result in substantial losses to the business.
 The owner of the business can insert a key man clause in the contracts of all key persons in the organization.

 Key personnel may include sales directors, heads of product development, operations managers, investment managers, and other top executives.